 WSE alum pursues career in online news media

 News consumption is vastly changing, due to technology and the 24-hour news cycle.
 People aren’t rushing to newsstands or watching cable programming for the latest on current events.
-Cleve Pasarell ’04 (BS) discovered early on that there was diminishing demand for traditional news platforms – so he chose a career in online media.
+Cleve Pasarell ’04 (BS), decided to choose a career in online media after seeing the demand for traditional news platforms diminish.

 Media is an uncommon field for most engineers, but for Pasarell, it was the perfect opportunity to combine his research interests in artificial intelligence (AI) and computer engineering.

 In 2017, Pasarell founded Granite Media, a digital publishing company.
 “We believe that tech will shape the future of media and entertainment – and that insightful use of data is already key to publishing success,” says Pasarell.